RemiChierchia/utilities_phd/README.md

 The nvcc command was not installed until I followed this link -> https://askubuntu.com/questions/885610/nvcc-version-command-says-nvcc-is-not-installed where you have to add it in the .bashrc file to make it visible.

 Once Optix was installed I followed the instructions on the instant-ngp repo and managed to build it; now time to test!
+It worked fine.